 From the beginning the Fund was supported by Kathleen’s many friends and admirers from around the world.
 There have been donations, covenants and legacies which have helped raise and maintain the prizes at their current level and in particular in the past there were regular donations from the RVW Trust, from Decca and from Mrs. Lise Rueff Seligman, an enthusiastic supporter until her death in 2003.
-More recently the Fund has been boosted by contributions from the Musicians Benevolent Fund; from Mark & Liza Loveday who have provided funding for the Song Prize in perpetuity; from individual Trustees and supporters and from the Ian Smith of Stornoway Legacy who have sponsored Masterclasses and Ferrier events north of the border.
+More recently the Fund has been boosted by contributions from Help Musicians; from Mark & Liza Loveday who have provided funding for the Song Prize in perpetuity and from individual Trustees and supporters.

-If you would like to contribute to the Fund in any way – sponsoring a recital by a Ferrier winner, sponsoring literature for the competition, advertising in the programme or by making a donation or legacy directly to the Fund, please contact Amanda Arnold, Administrator of the Ferrier Awards.
+If you would like to contribute to the Fund in any way – sponsoring a recital by a Ferrier winner, sponsoring literature for the competition, advertising in the programme or by making a donation or legacy directly to the Fund, please contact Janet Marshall, Administrator of the Ferrier Awards.

 Sir Thomas Allen CBE